drivelling-spinel/tartar/README.md

 - ??? and maps with non-Unix line endings in DeHackEd patches, or other DeHackEd patches sheninegans like references to non-existant code pointers (e.g. Rush)
-- HACX commercial release without Doom II IWAD
+- HACX 1.1 without Doom II IWAD
   (but make sure Tartar is given a PLAYPAL, e.g. by putting one of InstaDoom filter WAD-s into FILTERS directory AND that text mode startup is on!)
 - Also - only if you are desperate enough - The People's Doom as IWAD